Sylius/Sylius/src/Sylius/Bundle/FixturesBundle/README.md

 Authors
 -------

-The bundle was originally created by [Charles Sarrazin](https://twitter.com/csarrazi).
+The bundle was originally created by [Kamil Kokot](http://kamil.kokot.me).
 See the list of [contributors](https://github.com/Sylius/SyliusFixturesBundle/contributors).